hamzeen/learn-js/javascript/README.md

 ## NODE.js (Ryan Dahl)
-the v8 engine paved the way for Node.js
-with v8, javascript was no longer a browser interpreted language it could be compiled outside.
+the v8 engine paved the way for Node.js with v8, javascript was no longer a browser interpreted language it could be compiled outside.
 Node.js took advantage of this & showed that JS could now be used to build servers & it could be used for server side programming.
 Node.js promotes anywhere & everywhere paradigm for Javascript.

 Hence it enabled js to be used even for desktop applications.
 Ex: Electron (CodeEditor: Atom).

+* Simple Server: `npx http-server -a 0.0.0.0 -p 8000`

 ## Sorting inside different JS Engines
 * `arrays.sort` in v8 engine uses Quick Sort but Insertion Sort for an arrays with 10 or less items. [ref](https://blog.shovonhasan.com/time-space-complexity-of-array-sort-in-v8/); Firefox uses merge sort.